george-maroun/movie-reviews-front/README.md

+# Movie Reviews

+This is the code for the front end of Movie Reviews.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).